 Schneider 75mm 5.6 Super Angulon

 My least used lens but still an excellent performer.
-Very useful when space is limited, which is when it tends to come out of my bag.
+Very useful when shooting space is limited, which is when it tends to come out of my bag.
 However I am making a concerted effort to get better with it and use it creatively too.
 It is certainly up there with the best lenses I have owned and is bitingly sharp.
-The only drawback is the image circle is relatively small so movements are modest.
+The only drawback is the image circle is relatively small so movements you can use are modest.
 That is true of most lenses this wide on 4×5 though.

 Gossen Spot Master Spotmeter